We may earn commission from affiliate links →

 Deciding to travel to Greece for Christmas is not the usual way to spend the holidays, yet, if you want to spend Christmas in Greece, you’ll want to know what to expect.

 In this article, you will learn everything about the most important Greece Christmas traditions.
 We will show you where it is better to spend the holidays in Greece, and what food the locals usually prepare and eat during this merry period.

 Better known for being a unique summer destination, it may have never occurred to you that Greece is also a great place to visit in winter, especially during Christmas.

 Somewhere at the crossroads between the easternmost Balkan culture and the influence of western European countries, Greece has managed to keep some very characteristic traditions that give life to a very unique Greek Christmas experience.

 Well, yes, Greece has its own Santa.
-And although it can share some of the looks of the better known Santa Claus that most kids wait for all over Europe, Agios Vasilis is a little bit different.
+And although it can share some of the looks of the better known Santa Claus that most kids wait for all over Europe, Agios Vasilis is a little different.

-Deeply related to the Eastern Orthodox tradition, it is not Saint Nicholas the saint giving away gifts during the Christmas season, but a whole different saint, Basil the Great, in the local tradition translated as Agios Vasilis, which stands for Saint Basil.
+Deeply related to the Eastern Orthodox tradition, it is not Saint Nicholas the saint giving away gifts during the Christmas season, but a different saint, Basil the Great, in the local tradition translated as Agios Vasilis, which stands for Saint Basil.

-The saint, Basil of Caesarea, was a contemporary of the legendary Saint Nicholas, probably living during the same century.
+The Saint Basil of Caesarea was a contemporary of the legendary Saint Nicholas, probably living during the same century.
 In the Greek tradition, he brings gifts to children every January 1 since that is Saint Basil’s Day.

 As a result, many kids have started getting their presents on Christmas, others on January 1, and many more on both days!